SAP-samples/connecting-systems-services-integration-suite-codejam/exercises/03-build-first-integration-flow/README.md

 Once created, we can start adding artifacts to our package.

-👉 Navigate to the `Artifacts` tab in your integration package, Add an Integration Flow, specify a Name and ID for the integration flow and click on the newly created integration flow.
+👉 Navigate to the `Artifacts` tab in your integration package, Add an Integration Flow, specify a Name and ID for the integration flow.
+Once created, click on the new integration flow.

 | Field  | Value                       |
 | ------ | --------------------------- |